domainaware/parsedmarc/docs/source/installation.md

 ftp_proxy=http://prox-server:3128
 ```

-This will set the the proxy up for use system-wide, including for
+This will set the proxy up for use system-wide, including for `parsedmarc`.
-`parsedmarc`.
 :::

 :::{warning}